-The search operations-Search, KeywordSearchreturn a list of one or more resource descriptions held by the registry that match the input selection criteria.
+The required search operations-Search, KeywordSearch, GetResource return a list of one or more resource descriptions held by the registry that matchregistry that matches the input selection criteria.
 The three search operations respectively support three types of searching:

-- Constraint-based Searching for resources by means of a query using the Astronomical Data Query Language (ADQL) [ADQL], - Keyword-based Searching for resources whose descriptions contain words in an input string.
+- Constraint-based Searching for resources by means of a query using the Astronomical Data Query Language (ADQL) [ADQL], - Keyword-based Searching for resources whose descriptions contain words in an input string. - Identifier-based Searching for returning one and only one resource based off of a uniquie identifier.